marshalsimons/Cyber-Range/README.md

-# Under Construction
----

-# Cyber-Range
+# Cyber-Range - Work in Progress
 A walkthrough for building a virtualized security lab, including hypervisor setup, attacker and victim machines, a virtual firewall, and a full detection/monitoring stack.

 # IP's for my devices